Uniontown, Pennsylvania: Geography

 According to the United States Census Bureau, the city has a total area of 5.29 km2, all land.
 The city is 999 ft above sea level and rests at the base of Chestnut Ridge, the westernmost ridge of the Appalachian Mountains to the east.
-The National Pike or Cumberland Road crossed over the mountains and passed through the area which became the center of Uniontown.
-The route is now Business Route 40, as the mainline of US 40 bypasses the city center to the south and west as a freeway loop called the George Marshall Parkway.
+The National Pike or Cumberland Road crossed the mountains and passed through the area that became the center of Uniontown.
+The route is now Business Route 40, as the main line of US 40 bypasses the city center to the south and west as a freeway loop called the George Marshall Parkway.

 Climate

-Uniontown is located in a transition between a humid continental climate (Köppen Dfa) and a humid subtropical climate (Köppen Cfa) with cold and snowy (sometimes bitter cold) to mild winters, owing its location near Chestnut Ridge with average daytime temperatures running in the 30s to 40s °F (0–10 °C) and warm to hot and humid summers with average daytime temperatures running in the 70s to 80s °F (20–30 °C).
+Uniontown is located in a humid continental climate (Köppen Dfa/Dfb) with cold and snowy (sometimes bitter cold) to mild winters, owing to its location near Chestnut Ridge, with average daytime temperatures running in the 30s to 40s °F (0–10 °C) and warm to hot and humid summers with average daytime temperatures running in the 70s to 80s °F (20–30 °C).